Lallacherif/my-first-repo/README.md

 # My first project on github
--The make file execution date is: Fri May 27 09:24:10 GMT 2022 -The number of lines in the guessinggame.shest script 31
+-The make file execution date is: Fri May 27 09:33:19 GMT 2022 -The number of lines in the script guessinggame.sh is: 31